 Which authority is responsible for overseeing the data protection law?
-Describe the investigative powers of the authority.
+What is the extent of its investigative powers?

 The authority responsible for overseeing the implementation of the PDPL is the Personal Data Protection Authority (the Authority).
 The Authority is responsible, among other things, for monitoring the latest developments in legislation and practice, making evaluations and recommendations, conducting researches and analyses, and cooperating with public institutions and organisations, international organisations, nongovernmental organisations, professional associations and universities.